-Here at Giant Towers we incorporate office exercise as play into our workdays in some… unconventional ways.
+Here at Giant Towers, we incorporate office exercise as play into our workdays.
+All done in some rather… unconventional ways.

 During a typical work day, us adults spend almost eight hours with our bums glued to our seats.
 That’s not including sitting down during our commutes, and then sitting on the sofa in front of Netflix all evening.

 Our friends at Wellbeing People say that physical inactivity is becoming a real problem in the work place, as well as society as a whole:

 “Remaining active is essential to prevent muscular dysfunction and ill-health; reports suggest that too much sitting can cause high cholesterol, lower back pain, colon cancer and slow blood circulation to name but a few.
 Try making some small changes to your working day – for example, go for a walk in your breaks, install a sit stand office desk, take regular breaks which include gentle stretches, invest in a fit band to monitor your steps and try to use the stairs and not the lift!”
 Justine Clarabut, Wellbeing People.

 Here are some exercises you can do and things you should consider to keep you active during the day and lessen the effects sitting still can have on your body and mentality.
 They also won’t interrupt your day, so there is no room for the “I don’t have time” excuse here thank you very much!

 Firstly, start your day by taking the stairs and avoid the dreaded small talk in the lift.
 Even if you’re on the seventh floor, like we are, it’s a great way to get your day and heart going.
 If you can, take two steps at a time.